sravani2604/blog/blog/content/blog/Part III - Creating a Build With Azure DevOps Pipelines.md

 Base URL = https://mb-blog-demo.azurewebsites.net
 ```

-* Finally we just need to publish the artifact by clicking on the plus symbol next to the 'Agent Job 1' stage and searching for 'publish build artifacts'.
+* Finally, we just need to publish the artifact by clicking on the plus symbol next to the 'Agent Job 1' stage and searching for 'publish build artifacts'.
 The config here should be left as default.
 * Click on the 'Save & queue' drop down and select 'Save & queue', then you are done.